-Throughout the year ending 31 July 2022 the college's Finance & Resources Committee comprised 5 members of the corporation.
-The Committee's responsibilities include making recommendations to the Board on the remuneration and benefits of the Accounting Officer and other senior postholders and the Head of Governance (Clerk).
+Throughout the year ending 31 July 2023 the college's Finance & Resources Committee comprised 5 members of the corporation.
+The Committee's responsibilities include making recommendations to the Board on the remuneration and benefits of the Accounting Officer and other senior postholders and the Director of Governance.

-The College adopted the AOC's Senior Staff Remuneration Code in March 2019 and provides annual reporting in line with its recommendations to the Autumn Committee meeting of the Finance & Resources Committee.
+The College adopts the AOC's Senior Staff Remuneration Code 9 and provides annual reporting in line with its recommendations to the Autumn Committee meeting of the Finance & Resources Committee.

-Details of remuneration for the year ended 31 July 2022 are set out in note 9 to the financial statements.
+Details of remuneration for the year ended 31 July 2023 are set out in note 9 to the financial statements.

-Audit Committee
+Audit & Risk Committee

-The Audit Committee comprises three members of the corporation (excluding the Accounting Officer and Chair) and two co-opted.
+The Audit & Risk Committee comprises three members of the corporation (excluding the Accounting Officer and Chair) and two co-opted members.
 The Committee operates in accordance with written terms of reference approved by the corporation.

-The Audit Committee meets on a termly basis and provides a forum for reporting by the college's internal auditors, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion without the presence of college management.
+The Audit & Risk Committee meets on a termly basis and provides a forum for reporting by the college's internal auditors, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion without the presence of college management.
 The Committee also receives and considers reports from the main FE (Further Education) funding bodies as they affect the college's business.

-The college's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit Committee.
+The college's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit & Risk Committee.